Skip to content

 Templating Data From Jira Issue

-• App Maker components support templating data from the Jira issue that the App is being displayed in using Handlebars Syntax.
+• UI Components support templating data from the Jira issue that the Component is being displayed in using Handlebars Syntax.

-• This dynamic content will be updated every time the App loads, so will always be in sync with the latest data available in your Jira instance.
+• This dynamic content will be updated every time the Component loads, so will always be in sync with the latest data available in your Jira instance.

 • This type of dynamic content is particularly useful for creating your own custom UI widgets that group together sets of fields or inject the values from certain fields into templated blocks of content.